 - Old Town Trolley (OLDT) is still suspended until further notice.

 Beginning June 1, the Valley Metro Mobility Center will re-open Monday-Friday from 8:30 a.m.-4:30 p.m. for all services.
-We strongly encourage anyone coming into the Mobility Center to wear a face covering.
+We require anyone coming into the Mobility Center to wear a face covering.

 Starting Monday, May 18, some early, late and weekend trips are temporarily eliminated on these five routes.